base2Services/cloudformation-custom-resources/README.md

 - `StackParam_Key` - Will pass value of this param down to stack's `Key` parameter
 - `OnFailure` - Behaviour on stack creation failure.
 Accepted values are `DO_NOTHING`,`ROLLBACK` and `DELETE`

+### Copy or unpack objects between S3 buckets

+This custom resource allows copying from source to destination s3 buckets.
+For source, if you provide prefix (without trailing slash), all objects under that prefix will be copied.
+Alternatively, if you provide s3 object with `*.zip` extensions, this object will be unpacked before it's files are unpacked to target bucket / prefix.
+Please note that this lambda function design does not include recursive calls if lambda is timing out, thus it does not permit mass file unpacking, but is rather designed for deployment of smaller files, such as client side web applications.

+handler: `src/s3-copy/handler.lambda_handler`
+runtime:  `python3.6`

+Required parameters:

+- `Source` - Source object/prefix/zip-file in `s3://bucket-name/path/to/prefix/or/object.zip` format
+- `Destination` - Destination bucket and prefix in `s3://bucket-name/destination-prefix` format

+No optional parameters.